top of page

 • Practice mindfulness or breathing exercises to reduce stress.

 For example, setting a timer for each cooking step helps maintain pace without feeling rushed.
-Mindfulness techniques can calm the mind when distractions arise.
+Mindfulness techniques can calm your mind when distractions arise.

 Embracing Imperfection and Self-Compassion